v4rakh/upda/README.md

 built successfully:

 * Adapt `commons/constants.go` and change `Version` to the correct version number
+* Adapt `server/web/package.json` and change `version` to the correct version number
 * Adapt `CHANGELOG.md` to reflect changes and ensure a date is properly set in the header, also add a reference link in footer (link to scm git tag source)
 * Adapt `api.yaml`: `version` attribute must reflect the to be released version